-This course is designed to inspire the student who wishes to develop an appreciation of the theater.
-Students will be provided with basic theater skills, such as improvisation, pantomime, musical dance theater, basic acting and public speaking.
+DRA700 Drama I One Semester This course is designed to inspire th e student who wish es to develop an appreciation of the theater.
+Students will be provided with basic theater will be provided with basic theater skills, such as improvisation, pantomime, musical dance theater, basic acting and public speaking.
 Students will also be introduced to the mechanics of theater including, make-up, set design, costume design, lighting design and sound.
 The course includes two student performances.
 The goal for this course is to offer a creative outlet and produce well-rounded performers.